jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 `geom_line` joins up all the lines for each particular year in the order they appear in the dataset. `ggplot2` does not know the yearly observations in your data are grouped by country.

-Note that you need grouping when the grouping information you need to tell is not built into the mapped variables (like continent).
+You need grouping when the grouping information you need to tell is not built into the mapped variables (like continent).

 ```r